corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/network-bootstrapper.md

 1. Check the sample CorDapp out, then follow the [instructions to build it](../../corda-os/4.8/tutorial-cordapp.html#building-the-example-cordapp).

 {{< note >}}
-You can point to any existing bootstrapped Corda network.
+You can point to any existing bootstrapped network on Corda.
 This will update the associated network parameters file for that network).

 {{< /note >}}